BYU vs. Boise State NCAA Football Odds, Plays and Insights | October 9, 2021

 BYU vs. Boise State College Football Odds, Plays and Insights

-Oddsmakers give the No. 10 BYU Cougars (5-0) the advantage on Saturday, October 9, 2021 against the Boise State Broncos (2-3).
-BYU is favored by 6 points.
-The total is 57 points for this matchup.
+The No. 10 BYU Cougars (5-0) are 6-point favorites heading into their matchup on Saturday, October 9, 2021 against the Boise State Broncos (2-3).
+The over/under is set at 57.5 points for the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.